 Gallery Gudmundsdottir (DE)

 Gallery Gudmundsdottir is an Icelandic contemporary art gallery based in Berlin.
-With a focus on feminine aesthetics and research-driven practices, the gallery presents work that engages with materiality, environmental imaginaries, and global systems of extraction and circulation.
-Interdisciplinary in nature, the program spans sculpture, installation, moving image, and sound, creating space for dialogue across artistic and theoretical fields.
-It explores narratives—ordinary, extraordinary, untold, or unheard—that reflect shifting social, ecological, and political conditions.
-Championing distinctive voices from the Far-Nordic region, Gallery Gudmundsdottir offers a fresh and vital perspective in the contemporary art scene.
+The gallery focuses on research-driven practices and feminine aesthetics, presenting work that engages with materials, the environment, and global systems of production and exchange.
+Its interdisciplinary program includes sculpture, installation, moving image, and sound, encouraging dialogue across different artistic fields.
+The gallery is interested in stories that are ordinary or overlooked, as well as those that are unfamiliar or emerging, reflecting changing social, ecological, and political realities.
+By supporting artists from the Sub-Nordic region, Gallery Gudmundsdottir brings a distinct and thoughtful perspective to the international contemporary art scene.

 Curated for